 NEW: Hebden’s first vegan kitchen – The Humblest of Pleasures

 Did the town need yet another place to eat?
 Well, in this case, it’s a good addition.
-It’s lovely to go somewhere where you don’t have to question the ingredients (except to find out the brand of the vegan cheese that really tastes like cheese!).
+It’s lovely to go somewhere where you don’t have to question the ingredients (except to find out the brand of the vegan cheese that almost tastes like cheese!).
 Full English breakfasts, interesting alternatives, lunches with choices like barbecue jackfruit (delicious!) and cakes.
 Completely vegan.
 Great (flood-proof) interior too.
 Prices a bit high and some dishes could do with a bit of green or garnish, but we’ll go again.

 The Staff of Life, Todmorden